 - 1. Select New Build from the File menu ().
 Click on the Rings button in the model kit.
-Click on the name of whatever ring is shown in the window at the top of the model kit and select Benzene from the menu.
+Click on the selection bar at the top of the model kit and choose Benzene.
 Double click anywhere on screen. - 2.
-Click on the Groups button, click on the name of whatever group is shown in the window at the top of the model kit and select Alkenyl from the menu.
-Click on one of the free valences of benzene to make styrene.

-- 3. Click on the name Alkenyl (the selected group) and select Carboxylic Acid/Ester from the menu.
+Click on the Groups button, click on the selection bar and choose Alkenyl.
+Click on one of the free valences of benzene to make styrene. - 3.
+Click on the selection bar and choose Carboxylic Acid/Ester.
 A yellow dot should mark the free valence on carbon in the group shown in the window at the top of the model kit.
 If instead it marks the free valence on oxygen, click inside the window to move it.
 Click on the free valence on the methylene end of the vinyl group that is cis to benzene to make cis-cinnamic acid. - 4.
-Make a bond between the free valence on the oxygen and that on benzene adjacent (ortho) to the group that you added.
-Click on the connecting bond.
+To make a bond between the free valence on the oxygen and that on the benzene carbon adjacent (ortho) to the group that you added, first click on the connecting bond.
 A red arrow will curl around the bond and an icon will appear at the top of a narrow shaded area at the far left of the screen.
 Click inside this area and move the mouse up and down.
 The two fragments will rotate relative to each other.